13-Rob/13-Rob/README.md

 ---

-- I’m currently learning how to make Discord bots.
+- I’m currently learning how to make web apps using Django.
 - I’m looking to collaborate on any project.
 - How to reach me
 - email: rcgr.13@gmail.com